Author: Ernie Vallery

 Why?
 It involves diplomatic intricacies to which I am not privy.

-A traditional Kerala door lock on a wooden door. by Sharankrishna VP is licensed under CC-CC0 1.0
+A traditional Kerala door lock on a wooden door.

 This memorandum seeks to unlock all save one.

-This I do in the next post.
+I discuss this in the next post.

 One-Time